LauraSchneider/jquery-challenge/README.md

-If the user incorrectly fills out the form, a message will prompt the user to please input a valid month.
+If the user incorrectly fills out the form, a message will prompt the user to input a valid month.

 ​			<img src="demo_error.gif">